BotenAqua/Aquastan/README.md

 ## Status

-The project is currently in development.
+The project is currently ~~in development.~~ abandoned.
+Will be resumed in Flask 2.0 soon.

 ## Inspiration